This course focuses on challenges often encountered following the assessment of violence risk.

 In this course, you will:

-- Overcome challenges related to the ongoing management of heightened risk levels following a violence risk assessment
+- Learn how to manage high risk individuals following a violence risk assessment

 Who should attend?

-Please allow 14 business days following the completion of the course and then log-into or create an account with our Continuing Certification Credit (CCC) system.
+Please allow 7-10 days following the completion of the course and then log in on our website and visit the My NABITA page to access the Continuing Certification Credit (CCC) program system.
 Please follow the instructions on the webpage to obtain your certification.
 Our CCC program allows those certified by NABITA to track, maintain, and extend their professional development through our programs.